Union-Find Algorithm in Python

 However, the time complexity becomes linear in the worst-case scenario for the above implementation.
 The trees get skewered and are no better than linked lists.

-The first involves the ranking of the tree to improve the Union operation.
-The depth of the tree can increase the time complexity of the naïve approach, so this technique ensures that we attach the root of the smaller tree to the bigger tree.
+The Ranking of the tree is the depth of the tree can increase the time complexity of the naïve approach, so this technique ensures that we attach the root of the smaller tree to the bigger tree.
+This improves the worst-case time complexity of the union-find algorithm in Python to almost O(Log(n)).

-Path compression is another technique used to improve the efficiency of the Union-Find Algorithm in Python.
+Path compression is another technique used to improve the efficiency of the Union-Find algorithm in Python.
 This approach intends to flatten the given tree and improve the Find operation.

 This intends to make the discovered root node the parent of node n.
 This removes the need to traverse through the immediate nodes.